vagabondlab/.github/profile/README.md

 ## Research Focus

-Our research aims to uncover the mechanisms by which neuroinflammation contributes to cognitive and behavioral dysfunction.
+Our research aims to describes the mechanisms by which neuroinflammation contributes to cognitive and behavioral dysfunction.
 Key areas of focus include:

 * **Neuroimmune Interactions:** Investigating how peripheral immune signals influence brain function.
 * **Glial Cell Activation:** Examining the role of microglia and astrocytes in neuroinflammation.